Minimalist Packing For Bali

-Keep toiletries in easy reach: keeping them in a clear bag since you never know when T.S.A. might do a security check.
-I recommend carrying a separate toiletry kit for your flight on you with your essentials.
-I always stock up on a few name brand deodorants that I cant find here in Bali and pack them i my check-in luggage.
+Keep a separate toiletry kit for your flight with only essentials.
+I always stock up on a few name brand deodorants that I can’t find here in Bali and pack them in my check-in luggage.

-Try the bundle technique.
-Carefully wrapping your clothes around your underwear and T-shirts , and large items like hoodies and jeans as the outer layer.
+Carefully wrap your clothes around your underwear and T-shirts, and large items like hoodies and jeans as the outer layer.

 3 Rules For Minimalist Travel